 O.C.G.A. § 19-13-16(a) has stimulated a lot of good discussion in Georgia about how TPO conditions may be monitored and enforced.
+The statute requires that a defendant who commits an act of family violence be ordered to participate in a certified FVIP unless the court determines otherwise.
+If so, the court must state the reasoning why participation is not ordered.
 Local Circuits and courts are developing innovative strategies to deal with monitoring and enforcing TPO conditions.
 These local solutions work because they mobilize the individual strengths of each system and community.
 Not all of the ideas below will work everywhere, but they are examples of the kinds of ideas and solutions that are emerging.